lmyint/lesliemyint.org/content/writing/sustainability.md

 # Minnesota's waste management hierarchy

 ![](https://www.pca.state.mn.us/sites/default/files/styles/sidebar_page_full_width_896w/public/mn-waste-management-hierarchy_1.png?itok=1mpXLkqD)

+**I never paid much attention to the right side of the hierarchy, but after working with the Zero Burn Coalition, I noticed that waste to energy (incinerators!) is above landfills.
+Incinerators should NOT be preferred to landfills.**

 Source reduction and reuse: Preventing waste before it gets created through the design, manufacture, purchasing, or use of items
 - Examples at the industry level: